-Artificial sweetners are not harmful when consumed within a limit.
-However, try and substitute natural sweetners such as honey, dates, or maple syrup wherever possible.
+Artificial sweeteners are not harmful when consumed within a limit.
+However, try and substitute natural sweeteners such as honey, dates, or maple syrup whenever possible.

-Salt retains water in the body and causes bloating, along with increasing blood pressure.
+Salt retains water in the body and causes bloating and increases blood pressure.
 Hence, consume salt in moderation.
 Try and use low-sodium salt, which is much healthier.

 Diet Tips for the Fourth Month

 Here are some diet tips to follow during the fourth month of pregnancy:

 - Drink enough water.
 A pregnant woman, on average, requires around 2.3 litres of water per day.